q3769/conseq4j/README.md

         runnableTasks.stream().forEach((Runnable task) -> {
             SpyingRunnableTask action = (SpyingRunnableTask) task;
-            final Object sequenceKey = action.getSequenceKey(); // Sequence key can come from anywhere but recall that same sequence key means sqeuential execution of the tasks behind a (physically or logically) single thread. final ExecutorService sequentialExecutor = defaultConseq.getSequentialExecutor(sequenceKey); // Here you get an instance of good old JDK ExecutorService by way of Executors.newSingleThreadExecutor(); of course, the same instance is reused when summoned by the same seqence key.
-So yes, your task can be a Runnable, a Callable, or whatever ExecutorService supports. sequentialExecutor.execute(action);
+            final Object sequenceKey = action.getSequenceKey(); // Sequence key can come from anywhere but recall that the same sequence key means sqeuential execution of the tasks behind the same (physically or logically) single thread. final ExecutorService sequentialExecutor = defaultConseq.getSequentialExecutor(sequenceKey); // Here you get an instance of good old JDK ExecutorService by way of Executors.newSingleThreadExecutor(); of course, the same instance is reused when summoned by the same seqence key. sequentialExecutor.execute(action); // Your task can be a Runnable, a Callable, or whatever ExecutorService supports.
         });
         Thread.sleep(DURATION_UNTIL_ALL_TASKS_DONE_MILLIS);